|Jet in Carina WFC3 IR [Courtesy NASA]

 This decline in crime has confounded criminologists.
 While some of this decline is undoubtedly due to demographic factors (fewer 16- to 24-year-olds), crime continues to fall in some areas, such as London, where this age bracket has recently started to grow again, and the sheer magnitude of the decline in cities such as Los Angeles and New York City cannot remotely be ascribed merely to demographics.
 Others have suggested that the legalization of abortion in the 1970s has reduced crime, by reducing the number of youngsters growing up in poor environments.
 But crime rates have continued to fall in the U.S. long after the post-Roe-vs-Wade cohort passed through the 16- to 24-year-old age bracket, and they have also fallen in Canada and the U.K., where abortion was legalized long ago.
 Better policing and law enforcement may be helping, but again cannot be more than a partial explanation [Economist2013a].
 Harvard social scientist Steven Pinker argues that people worldwide, especially in major first-world nations, are becoming fundamentally more averse to crime, especially violent crime [Pinker2011b] (see Violence for additional discussion).
 But whatever the explanation, these statistical facts can no longer be ignored.

 - Marital infidelity.
-Many decry the perceived decline in marital fidelity in today's indulgent society.
-While reliable statistics on actual marital fidelity are hard to come by, the results of studies of public attitudes towards infidelity are clear.
+While many decry the perceived decline in marital fidelity in today's indulgent society, the results of research studies point point in a different direction.
 For example, in a 2013 Gallup poll, the percentage of Americans who agreed that "Married men and women having an affair" is morally acceptable actually declined from 7% in 2001 to 6% in 2013.
 In fact, marital infidelity ranked last in the poll in moral acceptability -- lower than human cloning, suicide and polygamy [Newport2013].
 In a separate study conducted in 2012 by the National Opinion Research Center at the University of Chicago, the percentage of Americans saying that sex with a person other than one's spouse is "always wrong" or "almost always wrong" rose from 84.0% in 1973 to 91.9% in 2012 [Smith2013].

 - Teenage sex, pregnancy, birth and abortion.
 It is widely believed that teenage sex and birth rates are exploding out of control.
 Yet according to the U.S. Centers for Disease Control and Prevention, U.S. teen birth and abortion rates have all reached record lows (spanning four decades).
-In 2013, the birth rate was 26.5 per 1000 women aged 15-19, which is less than half the rate (61.8) in 1991, when these rates peaked.
-Similarly, in 2013 there were only 8.2 abortions per 1000 women 15-19, which is down by two-thirds since 1992 [CDC2016c; CDC2015].
+In 2016, the birth rate for women aged 15-19 dropped to 20.3 births per 1000 women, down more than two-thirds from the rate (61.8) in 1991, when the rates peaked [Hamilton2017].
+Similarly, in 2013 there were only 8.2 abortions per 1000 women 15-19, which is down by two-thirds since 1992 [CDC2016c].
 Along this line, the percentage of high school students who have had sexual intercourse in the past three months has declined from 38% in 1991 to just 30% in 2015; the percentage who have ever had intercourse has declined from 54% to 41%; and the percentage who have had sex with four or more people has plummeted from 18.7% to just 11.5% [CDC2016a].

 - College campus "hookup" culture.
 Many decry a broadening "hookup" culture on college campuses.
 Yet in a study published in August 2013, University of Portland researchers found that the percentage of college students who reported having sex at least weekly in the past year declined slightly (from 65.2% in 1988-1996 to 59.3% in 2002-2010), as did the percentage who reported having more than one partner in the previous year (from 31.9% to 31.6%).
 These researchers concluded, "Our results provide no evidence that there has been a sea change in the sexual behavior of college students or that there has been a significant liberalization of attitudes towards sex."
 [SD2013f].
 To the contrary, there are indications that fewer young people are interested in casual or promiscuous sex [Bahrampour2016].